vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 With my Mini-ITX motherboard in hand with its single PCIe slot, I needed to find a case.
 Ideally it would have 8 bays for full-sized 3.5" drives for hot-swapping, have room for the 1 PCIe card, and have good circulation.
 This was actually the hardest decision for me to make, oddly.
-However it's worth nothing that if the case doesn't work out for me or anyone else, it's easy to transplant all of the other parts in to a new case.
+However it's worth noting that if the case doesn't work out for me or anyone else, it's easy to transplant all of the other parts in to a new case.

 I selected the SilverStone DS380 case, another popular choice among the FreeNAS community.
-The powersupply is separate but SilverStone makes one meant to pair with it at 450W.
+The powersupply is separate but SilverStone makes one meant to pair with it.
+It has 450W of power which should be plenty for my needs.

 It supports 8 SAS drives, but I would later find out that I was going to have to give up one of them for a total of 7 bays.
 This was rather disappointing, but